 If the sum of the principal and interest amounts is over the coverage limit, NDIF first pays out the principal, then the interests up to the coverage limit.
-(In case the bank is under voluntary dissolution, the applicable income tax will be withheld from the interest payable.)

 14. HOW MUCH INTER-EST IS PAID BY DEPOSIT INSURANCE IF THE INTERESTS DUE UNDER THE DEPOSIT CONTRACT HAVE NOT BEEN CREDITED YET?